Optimal rates of decay for operator semigroups on Hilbert spaces: Introduction

 where $A$ is a closed and densely defined operator on $X$ and $x\in X$ is the initial data.
 Let us suppose that \eqref{eq:ACP_int} is well-posed in the sense that $A$ is the infinitesimal generator of a $C_0$-semigroup $\T$ on $X$, and let us assume that the semigroup $\T$ is \emph{bounded}, which is to say that $\sup_{t\ge0}\|T(t)\|<\infty$.
 Then the unique solution $z\colon\RR_+\to X$ of \eqref{eq:ACP_int} in the \emph{mild} sense is given by $z(t)=T(t)x$, $t\ge0$, and $z$ solves \eqref{eq:ACP_int} in the \emph{classical} sense if and only if $x$ lies in the domain of $A$.
 In applications the norm of $X$ often has a useful physical interpretation, for instance as an energy.
 Since $\T$ is assumed to be bounded the spectrum of $A$ necessarily lies in the closed left-half plane, and in many applications it is even contained in the open left-half plane.
 In this case $A$ is invertible and its domain coincides with the range of $A\inv$, so in order to obtain (uniform) rates of decay for classical solutions one is led to investigate the quantitative behaviour of the operator norm $\|T(t)A\inv\|$ as $t\to\infty$.

-In recent years, one of the most important activities in the asymptotic theory of $C_0$-semigroups has been to obtain good estimates for the rate at which this quantity decays assuming one has knowledge of how the resolvent operator $R(is,A)=(isI-A)\inv$, $s\in\RR$, behaves along the imaginary axis.
+Ever since the pioneering work of Lebeau \cite{Leb96} one of the central objectives in the asymptotic theory of $C_0$-semigroups has been to obtain good estimates for the rate at which this quantity decays assuming one has knowledge of how the resolvent operator $R(is,A)=(isI-A)\inv$, $s\in\RR$, behaves along the imaginary axis.
 The underlying motivation here is that in typical applications estimates for the norm of the resolvent are more or less readily available whereas information on the semigroup itself is hard to come by.
 Let $M(s)=\smash{\sup_{|r|\le s}}\|R(is,A)\|$, $s\ge0$, and suppose that $M(s)\to\infty$ as $s\to\infty$.
 It was shown in \cite{Batty-Duyckaerts08} that

 for some constants $C,c>0$ and all sufficiently large values of $t$, where $M\inv$ is any right-inverse of $M$ and $\Mlog$ is a modified version of the function $M$ which grows faster than $M$ itself by a logarithmic correction factor.
-For instance, if $M$ grows like $s^\alpha$ as $s\to\infty$ for some $\alpha>0$ then \eqref{eq:BD_int} becomes
+For instance, if $M$ grows like $s^\alpha$ as $s\to\infty$ for some $\alpha>0$, a case which had previously been considered in \cite{BEPS06}, then \eqref{eq:BD_int} becomes

 and the authors of \cite{Batty-Duyckaerts08} conjectured that in this case ``the logarithmic correction may be dropped, or at least replaced by a smaller rectification, in the case of Hilbert space, but cannot be forgotten in general Banach spaces."
-Both parts of this conjecture were proved to be correct in the highly influential paper \cite{Borichev-Tomilov10}, whose authors showed that the upper bound in \eqref{eq:gap} cannot be improved if no restrictions are imposed on the Banach space $X$, whereas if $X$ is assumed to be a Hilbert space then the logarithm in \eqref{eq:gap} may be dropped completely.
-The latter result has been applied extensively in the recent literature on energy decay for damped wave equations and other concrete partial differential equations; see for instance \cite{AbNi15, AnLe14, AvLaTr16, BaPaSe16, BuZu16, CaCaTe17, Gu17, HaLiYo15, HaZu16, LeLe17,LiZh15, LiZh16, OqPa17, Sta17b, Sta17c} and also \cite[Section~1]{BaChTo16}.
+Both parts of this conjecture were proved to be correct in the highly influential paper \cite{BoTo10}, whose authors showed that the upper bound in \eqref{eq:gap} cannot be improved if no restrictions are imposed on the Banach space $X$, whereas if $X$ is assumed to be a Hilbert space then the logarithm in \eqref{eq:gap} may be dropped completely.
+The latter result has been applied extensively in the recent literature on energy decay for damped wave equations and other concrete partial differential equations; see for instance \cite{AbNi15, AnLe14, AvLaTr16, BaPaSe16, BuZu16, CaCaTe17, Gu17, HaLiYo15, HaZu16, LeLe17, LiZh15, LiZh16, OqPa17, Sta17b, Sta17c} and also \cite[Section~1]{BaChTo16}.